-NH 7: To ensure that no project which gives rise to significant cumulative, direct, indirect or secondary impacts on Natura 2000 sites arising from their size or scale, land take, proximity, resource requirements, emissions (disposal to land, water or air), transportation requirements, duration of construction, operation, decommissioning or from any other effects shall be permitted on the basis of this Plan (either individually or in combination with other plans or projects) 130 B1 B2 W1 HH1 S1 W2 W3 M1 M2 CH1 CH2 C1 C2 L1 NH 8: A suitable buffer zone will be maintained between the Grand Canal and the River Barrow and any proposed development.
+NH 7: To ensure that no project which gives rise to significant cumulative, direct, indirect or secondary impacts on Natura 2000 sites arising from their size or scale, land take, proximity, resource requirements, emissions (disposal to land, water or air), transportation requirements, duration of construction, operation, decommissioning or from any other effects shall be permitted on the basis of this Plan (either individually or in combination with other plans or projects) B1 B2 W1 HH1 S1 W2 W3 M1 M2 CH1 CH2 C1 C2 L1 NH 8: A suitable buffer zone will be maintained between the Grand Canal and the River Barrow and any proposed development.
 The extent and composition of this undisturbed riparian buffer zone should be determined in consultation with a qualified ecologist.
 In all instances however a buffer of 2.5 metres of vegetation shall be retained along the canal bank to mitigate against pollution risks, reduce flooding potential and maintain habitat.
-B1 B2 W1 L1 HH1 S1 W2 W3 M1 M2 CH1 CH2 C1 C2 Polices - Non Designated Sites NH 9: To facilitate, maintain and enhance as far as is practicable the natural heritage and amenity of the town by seeking to encourage the preservation and retention of woodlands, hedgerows, stonewalls, rivers, streams and wetlands.
+B1 B2 W1 L1 HH1 S1 W2 W3 M1 M2 CH1 CH2 C1 C2 NH 9: To ensure that development does not have a significant adverse impact on plant species, animals and birds listed in the Flora Protection Order, Wildlife Act 1976-2000, those listed in Annex IV of the Habitats Directive and those listed in Annex I of the Birds Directive.
+B1 B2 W1 HH1 S1 W2 W3 M1 M2 CH1 CH2 C1 C2 L1 Polices - Non Designated Sites · NH 10: To facilitate, maintain and enhance as far as is practicable the natural heritage and amenity of the town by seeking to encourage the preservation and retention of woodlands, hedgerows, stonewalls, rivers, streams and wetlands.
 Where the removal of such features is unavoidable appropriate measures to replace like with like should be considered, subject to safety considerations.
-B2 W1 W2 W3 HH1 L1 B1 S1 M1 M2 CH1 CH2 C1 C2 NH 10: To ensure that existing biodiversity features such as watercourses, streams, hedgerows, trees, ecological corridors and linkages are incorporated into the design of new developments.
-B2 W1 B1 HH1 S1 W2 W3 M1 M2 CH1 CH2 C1 C2 L1 NH 11: To protect, conserve and enhance the town's biodiversity and natural heritage including wildlife (flora and fauna), habitats, landscapes and/or landscape features of importance to wildlife.
-B1 B2 W1 W3 HH1 L1 S1 M1 W2 M2 CH1 CH2 C1 C2 NH 12: To seek compliance with Article 10 of the Habitats Directive with regard to encouraging the management of features in the landscape which are of major importance for wild fauna and flora.
+B2 W1 W2 W3 HH1 L1 B1 S1 M1 M2 CH1 CH2 C1 C2 NH 11: To ensure that existing biodiversity features such as watercourses, streams, hedgerows, trees, ecological corridors and linkages are incorporated into the design of new developments.
+B2 W1 B1 HH1 S1 W2 W3 M1 M2 CH1 CH2 C1 C2 L1 NH 12: To protect, conserve and enhance the town's biodiversity and natural heritage including wildlife (flora and fauna), habitats, landscapes and/or landscape features of importance to wildlife.
+B1 B2 W1 W3 HH1 L1 S1 M1 W2 M2 CH1 CH2 C1 C2 NH 13: To seek compliance with Article 10 of the Habitats Directive with regard to encouraging the management of features in the landscape which are of major importance for wild fauna and flora.
 Such features are those which, by virtue of their linear and continuous structure act as biodiversity (such as rivers with their banks or the traditional systems for marking field boundaries) or their function as stepping stones which are of major importance for wild fauna and flora and (such as ponds or small woods), are essential for the migration, dispersal and genetic exchange of wild species.
-B1 B2 W1 W3 HH1 L1 S1 M1 W2 M2 CH1 CH2 C1 C2 NH 13: To support measures for the prevention and/or eradication of invasive species as appropriate, as opportunities and resources allow.
-B1 B2 W1 L1 HH1 S1 M1 W2 W3 M2 CH1 CH2 C1 C2 Policies - Trees and Hedgerows NH 14: To promote the protection and preservation of existing hedgerows, where appropriate and encourage planting of native hedgerow species.
-B2 L1 B1 HH1 S1 M1 W1 W2 W3 M2 CH1 CH2 C1 C2
+B1 B2 W1 W3 HH1 L1 S1 M1 W2 M2 CH1 CH2 C1 C2 NH 14: To support measures for the prevention and/or eradication of invasive species as appropriate, as opportunities and resources allow.
+B1 B2 W1 L1 HH1 S1 M1 W2 W3 M2 CH1 CH2 C1 C2

-130 Except as provided for in Section 6(4) of the Habitats Directive, viz.
+Except as provided for in Section 6(4) of the Habitats Directive, viz.
 There must be:

 (a) no alternative solution available,

 (b) imperative reasons of overriding public interest for the plan to proceed; and

 (c) adequate compensatory measures in place.